csswizardry/csswizardry.github.com/_posts/2017-10-30-airplanes-and-ashtrays.md

 contained and signposted, meaning that they won’t slip through the cracks and remain hidden in the codebase for the next five years.

-This pragmatism and lack of stubbornness can ultimately make your codebase much more malleable, resilient, and ultimately much more useful.
+This pragmatism and lack of stubbornness can make your codebase much more malleable, resilient, and ultimately much more useful.
 Everything is a compromise.

 [^1]: [wikipedia.org/Varig_Flight_820](https://en.wikipedia.org/wiki/Varig_Flight_820)